Real life stories

-David, who runs a farm with his wife, had everything he wanted, but felt something was 'not right'.
+David, who runs a farm with his wife, had everything he ever wanted, but felt something was 'not right'.
 As his mental health worsened, he began to drink more.
-A string of unfortunate circumstances befell the farm, leaving them in financial difficulty, and David felt that he had ‘crashed and hit the bottom.’
+A string of unfortunate circumstances befell the farm, leaving the family in financial difficulty.
+David says he felt like he had ‘crashed and hit the bottom.’

 “One day I sat outside at our table.
 Everything was dead, there were no birds and no life.
 I decided I had to do something because this couldn’t carry on.”

 He met an RABI welfare officer, to see how the charity could help him and his family.

 David said: “The welfare officer went through the paperwork and helped us put together a plan to pay off our outstanding bills.
 Most of all, she listened.
 She listened without rushing me.

-“Sally and R.A.B.I helped me focus on the farm and walk through the fog to see the sun and hear the birds.
+“Sally and R.A.B.I helped me to focus on the farm and walk through the fog to see the sun and hear the birds.
 They helped me get back on track to do farm work again.
 I’m looking ahead with a smile once more.”